nightwolfz/systray/README.md

 **This is a fork**

-This is a fork of https://github.com/getlantern/systray which focuses on cross compilation or mingw for windows instead of a precompiled windows dll file which is used in the upstream project.
+This is a fork of https://github.com/getlantern/systray which focuses on cross compilation or mingw directly in windows instead of a precompiled windows dll file which is used in the upstream project.

+Systray can be cross compiled for Windows (using http://www.mingw.org/ ) and OSX (using https://github.com/tpoechtrager/osxcross ) from ubuntu using or similar systems.

 ## Usage